apecloud/kubeblocks/docs/user_docs/backup-and-restore/scheduled-backup.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Scheduled backup and restore
+# Scheduled backup

 You can customize your backup schedule by modifying relevant parameters.

 :::caution

 The backup created by kbcli or kubectl is saved permanently.
+If you want to delete the backup, you can delete it manually.

 :::